awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 **Tag instances and volumes on creation with specific tags**

 The following policy includes the `aws:RequestTag` condition key that requires users to tag any instances and volumes that are created by `RunInstances` with the tags `environment=production` and `purpose=webserver`\.
-The `aws:TagKeys` condition key uses the `ForAllValues` modifier to indicate that only the keys `environment` and `purpose` are allowed in the request \(no other tags can be specified\)\.
-If no tags are specified in the request, the request fails\.
+If users don't pass these specific tags, or if they don't specify tags at all, the request fails\.

 ```
 {